Compassion: Psychotherapy

-Compassion focused therapy, created by clinical psychologist Professor Paul Gilbert, focuses on the evolutionary psychology behind compassion: focusing on balancing of affect regulation systems (e.g. using affiliative emotions from the care-and-contentment system to soothe and reduce painful emotions from the threat-detection system).
+Compassion-focused therapy, created by clinical psychologist Professor Paul Gilbert, focuses on the evolutionary psychology behind compassion: balancing of affect regulation systems (e.g. using affiliative emotions from the care-and-contentment system to soothe and reduce painful emotions from the threat-detection system).

 Self-compassion

-Self-compassion is a process of self kindness and accepting suffering as a quality of being human.
+Self-compassion is being kind to oneself and accepting suffering as a quality of being human.
 It has positive effects on subjective happiness, optimism, wisdom, curiosity, agreeableness, and extroversion.
-Kristin Neff and Christopher Germer have identified that there are three levels of activities that thwart self-compassion and they are self-criticism, self-isolation and self-absorption, they equate this to fight, flight and freeze responses.
-It has been found that parenting practices contribute to the development of self-compassion in children.
+Kristin Neff and Christopher Germer identified three levels of activities that thwart self-compassion: self-criticism, self-isolation, and self-absorption; they equate this to fight, flight, and freeze responses.
+Parenting practices contribute to the development of self-compassion in children.
 Maternal support, secure attachment, and harmonious family functioning all create an environment where self-compassion can develop.
 On the other hand, certain developmental factors (i.e., personal fable) can hinder the development of self-compassion in children.